 Symbol: the Green Man

 Beltane is the old name for May Day, the first day in May, and Beltane Eve is celebrated on April 30th.
 Another of the old Celtic Cross Quarter Festivals, Beltane is one of the few pagan festivals that has not been Christianised or altered to fit into modern society.
 Today in many parts of the world, traditional May Day customs are still practised.
-Beltane comes from the Old Irish meaning "bright fire", and in old times fires would be lit and the cattle driven through them.
+Beltane comes from the Old Irish meaning ‘bright fire’, and in old times, fires would be lit and the cattle driven through them.

 This festival is the most joyous of them all, celebrating the incredible vitality of the earth at this time of year.
 The days are longer and warmer, the sap has risen and everything alive seems to be just bursting with energy and growth.
 Beltane is the first day of summer.

 The symbol of Beltane is the ancient Green Man, to be found all over the country in the most unlikely of places.
-Many churches have a green man hidden in ceiling bosses or peering down from a dark corner.
-When Christianity superceded paganism in Europe, the image of the Green Man was impossible to eradicate as it represented such a powerful force - that of virility and growth.
+Many churches have green men hidden in ceiling bosses or peering down from dark corners.
+When Christianity superceded paganism in Europe, the image of the Green Man was impossible to eradicate as it represented such a powerful force – that of virility and growth.
 Other ancient customs from Beltane still survive, such as Maypole dancing, well-dressing and electing a May Queen.
 These customs are part of our folklore heritage, and have been revived in many parts of the country.
 Further information about the Green Man and also the May Day festivities that take place all over the country can be found here, at the Company of the Green Man website.

-The best way to celebrate Beltane is to go alone into some quiet woods and sit silently under a tree with your back against the trunk.
+The best way to celebrate Beltane is to go alone into some quiet woods and sit silently under a tree, with your back against the trunk.
 Feel the energy of the tree and listen to the sounds of the woodland all around.
-If you're very still and very lucky, you may just get a glimpse of the elusive Green Man.
+If you’re very still and very lucky, you may just get a glimpse of the elusive Green Man.